 CTGs and ACTs

 New York reviewed its existing RACT regulations adopted under the 1979 1-hour and 1997 8-hour ozone standard to identify source categories covered by the EPA's CTG and ACT documents.
 New York's RACT SIP submittal lists the CTG and ACT documents and corresponding State RACT regulations that cover the CTG and ACT sources included in New York's emissions inventory.
-For non-CTG major sources, 6 NYCRR Part 212, “General Process Emission Sources,” regulates RACT compliance for VOC and NOX.
+For non-CTG major sources, Start Printed Page 82366 NYCRR Part 212, “General Process Emission Sources,” regulates RACT compliance for VOC and NOX.
 Major sources of NOX are regulated by 6 NYCRR Part 227-2, “Reasonably Available Control Technology (RACT) for Major Facilities of Oxides of Nitrogen (NOX).”
-In its December 2014 SIP submittal, New York certifies that major non-CTG sources are covered by the Part 212 RACT regulation.
+In its November 2017 SIP submittal, New York certified that major non-CTG sources are covered by the Part 212 RACT regulation.

-With the exception of VOC emissions from industrial cleaning solvents, New York has implemented RACT controls state-wide for all CTGs that the EPA has issued as of December 2014.
+Except as noted, New York has implemented RACT controls state-wide for all CTGs that the EPA had issued as of October 2016.
 The following table lists the RACT controls that have been promulgated in 6 NYCRR and the corresponding EPA SIP approval dates.

 |NY regulation||Title||EPA approval date|

 |Part 205||Architectural and Industrial Maintenance Coatings||12/13/04, 69 FR 72118.|